SetWindowDisplayAffinity function (winuser.h)

 BOOL SetWindowDisplayAffinity( HWND hWnd, DWORD dwAffinity );

-A handle to the window.
+A handle to the top-level window.
+The window must belong to the current process.

 The display affinity setting that specifies where the content of the window can be displayed.